Allan Octavian Hume: Stray Feathers

 Hume in turn was attacked, for instance by Viscount Walden, but Finsch became a friend and Hume named a species, Psittacula finschii, after him.

 In his younger days Hume had studied some geology from the likes of Gideon Mantell and appreciated the synthesis of ideas from other fields into ornithology.
 Hume included in 1872, a detailed article on the osteology of birds in relation to their classification written by Richard Lydekker who was then in the Geological Survey of India.
 The early meteorological work in India was done within the department headed by Hume and he saw the value of meteorology in the study of bird distributions.
 In a work comparing the rainfall zones, he notes how the high rainfall zones indicated affinities to the Malayan fauna.

 Hume sometimes mixed personal beliefs in notes that he published in Stray Feathers.
 For instance he believed that vultures soared by altering the physics ("altered polarity") of their body and repelling the force of gravity.
 He further noted that this ability was normal in birds and could be acquired by humans by maintaining spiritual purity, claiming that he knew of at least three Indian Yogis and numerous saints in the past with this ability of "aethrobacy".

 Network of correspondents

 Hume corresponded with a large number of ornithologists and sportsmen who helped him by reporting from various parts of India.
 More than 200 correspondents are listed in his Game Birds alone and they probably represent only a fraction of the subscribers of Stray Feathers.
 This large network made it possible for Hume to cover a much larger geographic region in his ornithological work.

 During the lifetime of Hume, Blyth was considered the father of Indian ornithology.
 Hume's achievement which made use of a large network of correspondents was recognised even during his time.
 James Murray noted of Hume that "the palm is his as an authority above the rest" when it came to the birds of India and that all future work would be built upon his work.

-Many of Hume's correspondents were eminent naturalists and sportsmen who were posted in India.
+Many of Hume's correspondents ("coadjutors" as he referred to them) were eminent naturalists and sportsmen who were posted in India.